 Since the kinetic energy before the collision is equal to the kinetic energy after the collision (kinetic energy is conserved), this is an elastic collision.

 Some key differences between inelastic and elastic collisions are given below in tabular format.

 |The total kinetic energy is conserved.||The total kinetic energy of the bodies at the beginning and the end of the collision is different.|

 |Momentum does not change.||Momentum changes.|

 |No conversion of energy takes place.||Kinetic energy is changed into other energy such as sound or heat energy.|

 |Highly unlikely in the real world as there is almost always a change in energy.||This is the normal form of collision in the real world.|

 |An example of this can be swinging balls or a spacecraft flying near a planet but not getting affected by its gravity in the end.||An example of an inelastic collision can be the collision of two cars.|

 Applications of Elastic Collision

-- Likewise, to minimise the force, the collision time must be increased.
-There are several real-world application of this phenomena.
+- Likewise, to minimize the force, the collision time must be increased.
+There are several real-world applications of these phenomena.
 The airbags in automobiles increase the collapse time and minimize the effect of force on objects during a collision.
 Airbag accomplishes this by extending the time required to stop the momentum of the passenger and the driver.